Jaquittin E. Youmans Sr. -- Norway

-NORWAY -- Mr. Jaquittin E. Youmans Sr., 29, of Norway, passed away Saturday, March 6, 2021, at the Regional Medical Center in Orangeburg.
+NORWAY -- The graveside service for Mr. Jaquittin E. Youmans Sr., 29, of Norway, will be held 1 p.m.
+Saturday, March 13, 2021, at Cedar Grove Baptist Church Cemetery in Norway.

 Friends may also call the funeral home.